canonical/mongodb-k8s-operator/README.md

 Currently supported relations are

 - Peer relations for replication
-- Provides a `mongodb` database interface.
+- Provides a `mongodb-client` database interface.

 ## Contributing